 - If the schedule allows, utilize layovers for quick breaks to let your child stretch and/or run around.

-Ultimately, preparing as best you can usually put to rest most fears of traveling with small children.
-And, hey, even if there are challenges during the journey, you know you did what you could to make the trip as smooth as possible.
+Ultimately, preparing as best you can usually alleviates most fears associated with traveling with small children.
+And, hey, even if there are challenges during the journey, you know you did your best to make the trip as smooth as possible.

-TIP: If your baby is fussy due to changes in altitude on planes and is too young for chewing gum to alleviate ear pressure pain, see if they can suck on a bottle, nurse, or use a pacifier when the plane is ascending or descending.
+TIP: If your baby is fussy due to changes in altitude on planes and is too young for chewing gum or lollipops to alleviate ear pressure pain, drinking from a bottle, breastfeeding, or using a pacifier when the plane is ascending or descending can help reduce their discomfort and (hopefully) prevent scream-crying at take-off and arrival.
+(It happens 😓).

 What to Expect at the Airport and During the Flight